Alaska Public Media © 2024. All rights reserved.

 Some Alaska summer camps prepare to reopen with new rules, reduced capacity

-Vicki Long-Leather is the director at the Trailside Discovery Camp, a popular outdoor summer program with sites in Anchorage and Palmer.
-The kids’ camps are adapting to the new social-distancing reality.
+Vicki Long-Leather is the director Trailside Discovery Camp, a popular outdoor summer program with sites in Anchorage and Palmer.
+The summer camp is reworking its program to open later this month.
 (Tegan Hanlon/Alaska Public Media)

 Trailside Discovery Camp director Vicki Long-Leather always has a lengthy list of supplies to order for her summer programs in Anchorage and Palmer.
 But, this year, there’s even more to buy, including more hand sanitizer, thermometers, disinfectant wipes, face masks and art supplies.